Unitary anchored planar algebras: Preliminaries

-Since $\chi^G$ is the $2\pi$-rotation of the unitary $\chi^F$, the result now follows immediately from Proposition \ref{prop:UnitaryAdjointsGivesUDF} applied to $\cC$.
-Indeed, the $2\pi$-rotation of a unitary under a unitary dual functor is again unitary. \end{proof}
+Working in the category of dualizable linear or antiliner $\dagger$-functors from $\cC$ to itself (for which unitary adjoint defines a unitary dual functor by Proposition~\ref{prop:UnitaryAdjointsGivesUDF}), $\chi^G$ is the $2\pi$-rotation of $\chi^F$.
+The result follows from the fact that $\chi^F$ is unitary, and that the $2\pi$-rotation of a unitary under a unitary dual functor is again unitary. \end{proof}